 No, we do not provide accommodation any more.
 We do provide accommodation information and hot-links to accommodation providers through this web site to help you find somewhere.
 Our courses are mainly on weekdays which makes it easier to find somewhere.
 In each location there will be campsites, bed and breakfasts up to comfortable hotels to choose from.

 Yes, once you arrive in your own vehicle or by public transport, we will do all of the driving.
-A group of up to 5 people will be in our our very comfortable Nissan Pathfinder 4 x 4 vehicle.
-It has lots of space for equipment as well as being a 7-seater.
+A group of up to 3 people will be in our very comfortable Nissan Pathfinder 4 x 4 vehicle.
+It has lots of space for equipment as well as 5 people (3 clients and 2 tutors).
 We can also pick you up from the local stations: Whaley Bridge is the closest and is on the Manchester to Buxton line.
 Chinley station is on the Sheffield to Manchester line and just 4 miles away.
 Macclesfield station is on the London to Manchester line and is 10 miles away.
-We may be able to do similar pick-ups from local stations for other courses too, such as Fort William station for the Glencoe course.

 I have another website, DarkroomDave.com where there are lots of technical details, FAQ’s, videos and illustrated articles.
 All available free of charge!
 If you need more information on anything have a look here first.